Protect CRD Parks

 • Check weather forecasts before heading out.

-• Make sure your equipment is in good working order.
+• Make sure your gear is in good working order.

 • Know the trails of the parks you visit.
-Read park brochures and information kiosks.
+Read park maps and information kiosks and always stay on designated trails.

 • Yield to horses.